bognabognabogna/microbial_lag_calculator/README.md

 `miLAG` grew out of helper functions we wrote to make our own lag phase calculation pipelines tidier.
 Over time it has expanded to cover more use cases we have encountered, but we would love to make it cover more!
+We also invite the scientific community to contribute to further improvements.

 ## Acknowledgements